1fixdotio/categories-metabox-enhanced/README.txt

 * Update the Taxonomy_Single_Term library and some cosmetic fixes.

 = 0.7.0 =
-* Support the single term UI in the Gutenberg sidebar Categories/Taxonomies panels.
+* Support the single term UI in Gutenberg sidebar Categories/Taxonomies panels.

 = 0.6.1 =
 * Remove git submodule from this plugin.